PatonaIM/BMAD_SHREY/docs/prd.md

 #### Acceptance Criteria

-1. Next.js 15+ application created with TypeScript and App Router configuration
+1. Next.js 15+ application created with TypeScript and App Router configuration with server-side rendering enabled
 2. Material-UI 5+ integrated with custom theme extending brand colors (#A16AE8, #8096FD)
 3. ESLint, Prettier, and Husky pre-commit hooks configured for automated code quality
-4. Jest and React Testing Library setup for unit testing with sample test cases
+4. Vitest configured for unit testing with sample test cases
 5. MongoDB Atlas connection configured with environment variable management
-6. GitHub repository initialized with CI/CD pipeline for automated testing and deployment
+6. GitHub repository initialized with Vercel deployment for automated testing and deployment
-7. Vercel deployment configuration ready for staging and production environments
+7. Environment configuration for Workable API credentials and OpenAI API keys
 8. Development documentation created with setup instructions and coding standards

 ### Story 1.2: Multi-Provider Authentication System

 As a **job seeker**,
 I want **to register and login using email/password, Google, or GitHub accounts**,
-So that **I can securely access personalized features without creating yet another password**.
+So that **I can securely access personalized features and apply to jobs without creating yet another password**.

 #### Acceptance Criteria